 Tools for Team Policy Debate

-Student Edition (for novice and advanced Team Policy students): This proven NCFCA resolution-specific 12-week Novice and Advanced track training, is used by coaches and students nationwide to prepare students to excel in competition!
-Written by veteran coaches Suzanne, Samantha and Adam Nasser, this valuable resource includes the background/history of US higher education policies, potential reforms, case construction, cross-examination strategies to expose unproven assumptions, structured refutation, impact calculus, NEG strategies, how to “Debate NEG without a brief” (when you have to), and much more!
+Student Edition (for novice and advanced Team Policy students): This fantastic 12-week resource includes both novice and advanced track training, and is used by coaches and students nationwide to prepare students to excel in competition!
+Written by veteran coaches Suzanne, Samantha and Adam Nasser, this valuable resource includes the background/history of the current debate topic, as well has beginner and advanced theory (case construction, cross-examination strategies, structured refutation, impact calculus, NEG strategies, how to “Debate NEG without a brief” (when you have to), how to identify unproven assumptions) and much more!
 The Student Edition is packed with research assignments, drills, and a FREE affirmative case and NEG brief, so that debaters can start applying the training in-rounds immediately!
 All policy debaters should own a Student Edition!

 Teacher Edition (for club leaders and coaches): Includes all the content of the Student Edition PLUS step-by-step instruction and forms for club leaders, teachers and coaches to organize weekly meetings, and quizzes to test students’ understanding of the material.

 Tools For Team Policy Sourcebook (digital only): An essential tool for every policy debater’s toolbox!
-Written by top researchers, it includes 10 of the most relevant higher education reforms, and corresponding negative briefs – all based on a central thesis.
-It is the only sourcebook on the market with impacts included after every card.
-The impact (MPX) of an argument is the 4th step in the 4 points of refutation, which tells the judge why the argument matters.
+Written by top researchers, it includes 10 of the most well-vetted reforms that are often debated at the highest levels of competition each season!
+It is the only sourcebook on the market with impacts included after every card, which tells the judge why the argument matters.
 Including impacts in the sourcebook provides an incalculable advantage for debaters, since this is the step most debaters forget, and it is one of the most important for their judge to hear/understand.
-Students who are taught to think critically about policy issues (using our Curriculum), and who are armed with the best facts and analysis available (in our Sourcebook), will be well-equipped to advocate successfully for their position in debate rounds this season.
+Students who are taught to think critically about policy issues (using our Curriculum), and who are armed with the best evidence and analysis available (in our Sourcebook), will be well-equipped to advocate successfully for their position in debate rounds this season!

 Includes 10 affirmative cases and 10 negative briefs (see Table of Contents).